-SAMPLE ITINERARY FOR A PROTESTANT OR EVANGELICAL GROUP TOUR
+SAMPLE GROUP ITINERARY FOR A PROTESTANT OR EVANGELICAL PILGRIMAGE TO THE HOLY LAND

 Arrive at Ben Gurion airport, Israel.
 Dinner and an evening at your leisure.